 Depending on the physical findings and the neurological examination, the doctor recommends the following diagnostic procedures to confirm the presence of benign peripheral nerve tumors.

 The size, location and the nature of the tumor depends on the mode of treatment of benign peripheral nerve tumor.
 The following treatment procedures are adopted for treating peripheral nerve tumors:

 Surgery: The traditional method of surgery is performed to remove either a part or the complete nerve tumor.
 The size and location of the tumor determines the risk of the surgery as surgeries involving nerve has a greater risk of complications.
 However, with the development of modern surgical procedures, minimally invasive procedures use high-power microscopes to differentiate between tumor cell and normal nerve cell in the body.

-Medication therapy: Medication therapy includes medicines to relieve the symptoms of pain, inflammation and loss of sensation.
+Medication Therapy: Medication therapy includes medicines to relieve the symptoms of pain, inflammation and loss of sensation.

 Benign peripheral nerve tumor is non-cancerous and can be managed effectively by use of medications and surgery.
 Care should be taken to minimize the risk of post-surgery complications by use of rehabilitative therapy.
 A regular follow-up with the doctor post-treatment helps in faster recovery from the symptoms of the tumor.